 - A. Applicability.
-This section applies to Data Centers in the OP, IP, GI, PD-RDP, CLI, and TC Zoning Districts. - B. OP, IP, GI, PD-RDP, and CLI Zoning Districts.
+Data Centers.
+This section applies to data centers Data Centers in the UE, SE, SI, JLMA-LE, JLMA-LI, TLI OP, IP, GI, PD-RDP, CLI, and TIE zoning districts TC Zoning Districts. - C. Principal Building Facades.
+This subsection applies to principal building facades, which include all building facades that face adjacent Class I or Class II roads.
+Principal building facades associated with new construction must meet the following standards: - 1.
+Principal building facades must avoid the use of undifferentiated surfaces by including the following design elements: change in building height; building step-backs or recesses; fenestration; and change in building material, pattern, texture, color, or use of accent materials. - 2.
+When a building has more than 1 principal façade, the principal building facades must be consistent in terms of design, materials, details, and treatment. - 3.
+Loading bays are not permitted in principal building facades. - B. Screening of Mechanical Equipment.
+To minimize visibility from adjacent roads and adjacent properties, OP, IP, GI, PD-RDP, and CLI Zoning Districts.
 In the OP, IP, GI, PD-RDP, and CLI Zoning Districts, Data Center uses must meet the following standards: - 1.
 Design.
 Proposed Data Centers must comply with the facade design standards in Table 4.06.02.-1 prior to the approval of the first procedure applicable pursuant to Chapter 11.